 - Promote the work of the Parliamentary Library and its potential as a future employer

 The Summer Research Scholars work on their projects in the Research Branch of the Parliamentary Library, within the Department of Parliamentary Services, for a period of six weeks.
 The Summer Scholarship is managed by the Parliamentary Library on behalf of the Parliament through the Joint Standing Committee on the Parliamentary Library.

-- Ms Scarlet Wilcock, a PhD candidate in the Faculty of Law at the University of New South Wales, will research welfare fraud and overpayment in Australia
+- Mr Steven Jones, a PhD candidate in the School of Humanities and Social Science at the University of New South Wales, will research the effectiveness of parliamentary oversight in Defence procurement.

 Past Scholarship research